 I try to specialize in writing in clear language that anyone can understand.

 I believe in old-fashioned journalistic values: tell the truth, without bias.
 I believe in telling stories that matter, and in holding the powerful accountable.
 I believe in asking questions until you understand what's going on.

-Currently, I’m working on a book about how how Americans struggle to get good medical care, and how that affects attitudes toward alternative medicine.
+Currently, I’m senior editor on the Health Unit at CNN.
+On the side, I am finishing up a book about how how Americans struggle to get good medical care, and how that affects attitudes toward alternative medicine.

 I've lived and worked in London, Hong Kong, Beirut, New York and Washington, DC.
 Before I specialized in health and science reporting, I wrote about politics, lifestyle, diplomacy and conflict, including the breakup of the former Yugoslavia; progress towards peace in Northern Ireland; the Philippine revolution, the Seoul Olympics, the Lebanese civil war and the Tiananmen Square massacre.

-I did get shown on the Daily Show once, and Jon Stewart didn't even make fun of me.
+I did get a clip on the Daily Show once, and Jon Stewart didn't even make fun of me.